czh-rot/ChainKV/README.md

 ------

-This work has been accepted by ACM SIGMOD 2024, If you can get inspiration from this work or build on this prototype for future development, please cite
+**This work has been accepted by ACM SIGMOD 2024**, If you can get inspiration from this work or build on this prototype for future development, please cite

 ~~~
 @article{chen2023chainkv,